borisshoes/AncestralArchetypes/README.md

 * ```/archetypes config insatiableHungerRate``` The exhaustion passively given to those with Insatiable every half-second.
 * ```/archetypes config projectileResistantReduction``` The modifier multiplied against the projectile damage dealt to those with Projectile Resistant.
 * ```/archetypes config softhitterDamageReduction``` The modifier applied against the melee damage dealt by those with Soft Hitter.
+* ```/archetypes config hardhitterDamageModifier``` The damage modifier applied to damage dealt by those with Hard Hitter.
+* ```/archetypes config hardhitterKnockbackIncrease``` The extra attack knockback given to those with Hard Hitter.
 * ```/archetypes config healthSprintCutoff``` The fraction of a Golem's max health that allows them to sprint.
 * ```/archetypes config knockbackReduction``` The modifier multiplied against the knockback dealt to those with Decreased Knockback.
 * ```/archetypes config knockbackIncrease``` The modifier multiplied against the knockback dealt to those with Increased Knockback.
-* ```/archetypes config sneakAttackModifier``` The modifier applied to the damage of the first strike done by those with Ambush.
+* ```/archetypes config mobSneakAttackModifier``` The damage modifier applied to damage dealt to mobs the first time by those with Sneak Attack.
+* ```/archetypes config playerSneakAttackModifier``` The damage modifier applied to damage dealt to players when behind them by those with Sneak Attack.
 * ```/archetypes config biomeDamage``` The amount of damage dealt to Aquarians or Infernals for being in an incompatible biome.
 * ```/archetypes config fallDamageReduction``` The modifier multiplied to fall damage dealt to those with Reduced Fall Damage.
 * ```/archetypes config coldDamageModifier``` The modifier multiplied to cold damage dealt to Infernals.